in

 Does MGS Delta have multiplayer?

-Metal Gear Solid Delta: Snake Eater won’t have multiplayer, in all likelihood.
+Metal Gear Solid Delta: Snake Eater won’t have multiplayer at launch.

 Is David Hayter returning as Snake for MGS Delta?